Oric4ever/Turbo-Modula-2-Reloaded/vm_linux/README.md

-#Virtual machine for Linux

-This is the prototype virtual machine for Linux.
+This is the (development version) virtual machine for Linux.

 It is really ugly because it evolved at the same time as the Turbo Modula-2 reverse engineering, so it started from the aim to run the original Turbo Modula-2 for CP/M without requiring Z80 emulation,